 Findings Rendered By Automated Underwriting System

-The results that you want to get is APPROVE/ELIGIBLE PER DU FINDINGS.
-The Approve/Eligible per DU FINDINGS is what is called an automated approval.
-An automated approval is the golden ticket in the mortgage approval process and once you get an automated approval, you are off to the races.
+The results that everyone wants to get are APPROVE/ELIGIBLE PER DU FINDINGS.
+The approve/eligible per DU FINDINGS is what is called an automated approval.
+An automated approval is a golden ticket in the mortgage approval process and once borrowers get an automated approval, they are off to the races:

 What If My Credit Score Changes During The Mortgage Approval Process?

 The credit score the mortgage loan originator pulls originally will be the credit report and credit score it will be used throughout the mortgage approval process unless you do not qualify due to poor credit scores.
-If you are seeking a home loan with bad credit and you need a 580 FICO credit score to qualify for a 3.5% down payment FHA insured mortgage loan.
-If your mortgage loan originator runs a credit check and your credit score is below 580 FICO, your mortgage loan originator will most likely help you boost your credit score over 580 FICO.
-You will not get an approve/eligible per DU FINDINGS or LP FINDINGS for a 3.5% down payment FHA loan if your credit scores are below 580.
+Borrowers who are seeking a home loan with bad credit will need a 580 FICO credit score to qualify for a 3.5% down payment FHA Mortgages.
+If the loan originator runs a credit check and the credit score is below 580 FICO, the loan originator will most likely help the borrower boost the credit score over 580.
+The borrower will not get an approve/eligible per DU FINDINGS or LP FINDINGS for a 3.5% down payment FHA loan if credit scores are below 580.

 Approve/Eligible Per DU Findings

-I specialize in helping folks get a home loan with bad credit in Illinois, Florida, Wisconsin, California, and Indiana.
-I am affiliated and have wholesale relationships with dozens of wholesale mortgage lenders and investors who do not have any mortgage lending overlays.
-Overlays are additional items that surpass the minimum requirements mandated by FHA mortgage lending guidelines and Fannie Mae mortgage lending guidelines.
+Loan Officers at Gustan Cho Associates are experts on government and conventional loans with no lender overlays.
+We just go off AUS Findings and have no lender overlays.
+Overlays are additional items that surpass the minimum requirements mandated by HUD mortgage lending guidelines and Fannie Mae mortgage lending guidelines.
 Those who get an approve/eligible per DU FINDINGS have an automated approval.
 That is all I need, an approve/eligible per DU FINDINGS and I am off to the races.
-My wholesale mortgage lenders will not require any other overlays as long as I get a mortgage loan borrower an approve/eligible.
+We are Fannie Mae and/or Freddie Mac Direct so we will not require any other overlays with an approve/eligible.
 If I entered the mortgage loan application and credit report of a specific client and DU or LP gives me an approve/eligible via the Automated Underwriting System, we are all set.

 CASE SCENARIO OF A HOME LOAN WITH BAD CREDIT THAT GOT APPROVE/ELIGIBLE PER DU FINDINGS AND THE MORTGAGE LOAN CLOSED:

-Client credit score 597 FICO
+- Client credit score: 597 FICO

-Client Debt to Income Ratios 33% Front End and 43% Back End
+- Client Debt to Income Ratios: 33% Front End and 43% Back End

-Income/Employment History Job Gaps in the past two years but on current job for 9 months
+- Income/Employment History: Job Gaps in the past two years but on current job for 9 months

 LENDER ABC MORTGAGE

-There are many more mortgage lender overlays with this particular mortgage lender but the three examples I listed above will knock my client off the playing field.
+There are many more mortgage lender overlays with this particular mortgage lender but the three examples I listed above will knock my client off the playing field

 Referred/Eligible per DU FINDINGS